Kunalgaurav1/upyog-automation/README.md

 # UPYOG Selenium Test Automation

 ## Overview
-This project contains automated test scripts for the UPYOG pet registration application using Selenium WebDriver with Java.
-The automation suite simulates user interactions with the web application to verify functionality of the pet registration workflow.
+This project contains automated test scripts for the UPYOG pet registration and Trade License applications using Selenium WebDriver with Java.
+The automation suite simulates user interactions with the web application to verify functionality of both pet registration and Trade License workflows.

 ## Features
 - Automated login with OTP verification